 Browser caching is the way a browser stores files from your website on a local computer.
 Browser caching makes sure all files load without unnecessary server connections, which is much faster.
 In this article, we’ll tell you how to check if that browser cache works and how to optimize it in WordPress.
-We’ll tell you how we approach this in Yoast SEO care.

 What is browser cache?